dvdred/Simple-DuckDNS-Updater/README.md

 3. Optionally enter an IP address (leave blank to auto-detect)
 4. Tap "Update Now" to perform an immediate update

+> **Note**: for Ip AutoDetection, DuckDNS will automatically detect your public IP address if no IP is specified.

 ### Scheduled Updates
 1. Set the interval in minutes for how often updates should occur (minimum 1 minute)
 2. Tap "Start AutoUpdate" to start the scheduled updates